jdeehh/100-days-of-code/r1-log.md

 ### R1D20
 Day 20 - Refactored some code in Movie Watchlist project, set up a CSS layout for a new React Digital Business Card project

+### R1D21
+Day 21 - Made small edits to current digital business card project that will be built out in React.